 Another resident, Don Carlos Hall, became a famous showman around the turn of the century.
 He traveled in a private railroad car with his company.
 Hall and his wife are buried in Union Cemetery, Stevens Point, Wisconsin.
 The headstone bears a cameo-sized photograph of the couple - the only one like it in the county, according to local historian Malcolm Rosholt.

-Local Circus History
+Wisconsin Circus History

 - Wisconsin Circus Days published by the Wisconsin Historical Society with many photos.

 - Robert Parkinson on Portage County Circus's.

 - Old Time Circus Parades - by Casmir Sikorski

 - Circuses And Carnivals Brought Summer Excitement To Town - by Dorothy Roshack Zmuda

 - Circus Articles from Milwaukee Journal, 1959.